 - Prince Edward Island

-Official donation receipts must be legible and cannot be readily altered.
+The information on an official donation receipt must be legible and shown in a way that cannot be easily altered.
 Each receipt must include:

 - a statement that it is an official receipt for income tax purposes;